MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/AdGroupSelector.md

 ### Arguments
 |Name|Type|Description|
 |-|-|-
-dateRange|String|Date range that specifies the performance data to include in the selector.
+dateRange|String|The predefined date range string that specifies the performance data to include in the selector.

 ### Returns
 |Type|Description|